sbwilso7/assign2git/README.md

 testbranch change

-new git branch on GitHub
+new git branch on GitHub -v2 (I failed to protect master on the first try)